 Allstate has a robust online presence, giving you the ability to manage your policy, pay your bill, make claims, or get a free quote online 24/7.
 If you prefer to make a claim by phone, the company offers 24/7 live customer service.
 Coverage levels are comparable to competitors, with maximum coverage up to $500,000.

 Allstate's online presence, in addition to its multi-policy bundling discounts, are why we chose it as the best overall option for earthquake insurance.

 Best Overall (Runner-Up): State Farm

 State Farm is known for its better-than-average customer service and provides coverage through a nationwide network of agents.
 Its earthquake coverage offers protection for property damage and damage to the contents of your home, personal injury, debris removal, and broken glass clean-up.
 CEA coverage is available for residents of California, but policies are available for residents of other states as well.

-In business since 1922, State Farm has an A+ rating from the Better Business Bureau but is not accredited by the organization.
-It has an AM Best rating of A+, signifying its financial stability and ability to pay claims.
+In business since 1922, State Farm has an A.M.
+Best rating of A++, signifying its financial stability and ability to pay claims.